anc2001/notes/7-19-22/program_extraction.md

 The filtered results are removing constraints that have an occurence value less than `0.1`.
 Location constraints have their threshold based on the occurence value for `all`.

-Changes I'm thinking of making follow the results.
 ## Bed
 Constraints
 ```